A Community Celebrates – Shepway Sports Trust Awards

 “I’ve presented this award ceremony for the 5 years it’s been running.
 When we first started it was really based around school and club sports.
 There wasn’t really much happening in the communities.
 What we’re starting to see now is the social aspect that comes of being part of the community groups such as Active 50s.
 We have Active Self which is about using sport to develop yourself.
 The Trust has initiated Active Families which is about families coming together.
 I’ve seen a real shift from sport being there for sports sake to it now actually being a tool to help develop us.
 We’re not just individuals, but teams, families and friends are able to have fun, enjoy themselves and keep fit and healthy.

 “The traditional sports now have introduced lots of different alternative formats.
 It’s more about just getting out and having fun.
 The competitiveness is still there but you don’t always have to win a medal.”

 The Big Winners of the Night

 Sam Miller clutches her Coach of the Year award in one hand, and a bottle of Prosecco in the other.
 She’s the very proud leader of the Hawkinge Hurricanes, and her team are here with their Club Of The Year award and also the Sports Project Of The Year for their Run Ability project.

 “Our Run Ability Project aims to be inclusive for athletes with Down’s Syndrome, at any age and any gender.
 I saw something like this via England Athletics and I thought that’s something we can do.
-My team were completely behind me and we’ve launched a completely free club for all athletes with Down’s Syndrome improving fitness, coordination, ability and making friendships and having fun!”
+My team were completely behind me, so we launched a completely free club for all athletes with Down’s Syndrome.
+The focus is on improving fitness, coordination, ability and making friendships and having fun!”

 coach of the year